marcosvm13/blog/_posts/q-for-functional-programmers.md

 Haskell, OCaml, etc. Given this situation, we'll try to provide an overview of q basics, connecting the missing pieces to our previous knowledge on functional programming, using Scala and Spark to guide the explanations.
-We hope it also works in the opposite direction, so q programmers can also benefit from these articles.
-We enumerate them right now:
+We hope it also works in the opposite direction, so q programmers can also benefit from this introduction, which will be divided into the following posts:

 1. Q as an (impure) functional language
 2. Q as an array processing language
 3. Q as a query language for kdb+

-The first post introduces q as a functional language, where we'll show the main q features that are already familiar to the conventional functional programmer which could be used from the very first day.
-For its part, the second post put focus on q as an array processing language, which is probably the main source of q weirdness, so we'll try to connect it to existing theory on the functional paradigm.
-Finally, the last post introduces q and kdb+ as a query language and a column-oriented database, respectively, to make the data engineer happy.
+The first post introduces q as a functional language, showing the main q features that are already familiar to the conventional functional programmer which could be used from the very first day.
+The second post will put focus on q as an array processing language, which is probably the main source of q weirdness, so we'll try to connect it to existing theory on the functional paradigm.
+Finally, the last post will introduce q and kdb+ as a query language and a column-oriented database, respectively, to make the data engineer happy.

 ### Why q?

 Each day, we set aside a time to experiment with new technologies, and we are especially interested on functional languages.
 A colleague from the Scala community pointed us towards q.
-The following items summarise the alleged language benefits why we decided to give it a go:
+The following items summarise the alleged language benefits which decided us to give it a
+go:

 - Q is fast, sooo fast
 - Q is a functional query language